Last Updated 3 May 2022

 8. Do we transfer your personal data outside the country where the data is collected?

 We store personal data on servers located in the European Economic Area (EEA).
-We may transfer personal data to KPMG International, KPMG member firms, and reputable third party organisations situated inside or outside the country where the data is collected and EEA when we have a business reason to engage these organisations and in compliance with the applicable legislation.
+We may transfer personal data to KPMG International, KPMG member firms, and reputable third party organisations situated inside or outside the country where the data is collected and EEA for the purposes described in this Privacy Notice and in compliance with the applicable legislation.
 Each organisation is required to safeguard personal data by means of contracts we have in place with those organizations, containing, inter alia, standard data protection clauses which are in a form approved by the European Commission.

 10. What are your data protection rights?